PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 ## Summary

-During this workshop, we've made you use a particular workflow with git.
+During this part, we've made you use a particular workflow with git.
 This is obviously not the only one that exists, but it's one of the most widely used, and it's fairly easy to understand and use.

 So quickly here is how you would work with branches: